marlens123/pond_segmentation/README.md

 This code requires Python 3.10.
 Install the required packages using ```pip install -r requirements.txt```.

 ### Quickstart
-If you want to use the current optimized model to extract surface masks for a flight:
+If you want to use the current optimized model to segment images and extract melt pond fraction for a specific flight:

 - Insert the respective ```netCDF``` file into ```data/prediction/raw/```.
 - Run ```python predict.py --data [path_to_netCDF_file]```.
-- The resulting melt pond fraction will be stored in (in progress...)
+- Predicted images can be found in ```data/prediction/predicted/```.
+The resulting melt pond fraction can be found in ```metrics/mpf/mpf.csv```.

 To fine-tune the model: